familiarcat/temporal-wake/temporal_wake_novel.md

 We are the Temporal Wake, the buoy said without saying.
 We are what we chose to become.

 And the planet turned, generous as ever, providing low places for water and high places for looking and the exact amount of gravity required to keep a city from floating away.

+### Earth — 1977 (Ohio)

+At the Big Ear radio observatory—rows of wire, a patient sky—a volunteer circled a printout in pencil.
+Narrowband.
+Hydrogen line.
+Seventy‑two seconds.
+A column of characters that shouldn’t have been there: 6EQUJ5.

+He wrote two words in the margin that became a legend: Wow!

+No one on duty that night could know that buried in the cadence of a second, unrecorded sweep—timing no paper could hold—was a simpler glyph: five handprints pressed into stone, a rhythm that meant announce intentions before movement; host and guest; kitchens are neutral.

+Earth would argue about the scribble for decades.
+The universe has always preferred its invitations to be misunderstood first.

 ---